oliveirawand/marsrover_ruby/READmyREADME.md

 marsrover => responsable for the launch of the application.
 It calls the Jarvis class, which will run the application.

 Jarvis => this is the most important class.
 Jarvis holds about 95% of the logic and business rules of this project.
-It's responsable for read the input file, validate it, process its information and then output the final positionsof the rovers.
+It's responsable for read the input file, validate it, process its information and then output the final positions of the rovers.

 Rover => It's an entity.
 Rover class holds all the attributes locations that a rover must have.